paraxial-nmtafe/ICTPRG302-code-snippets/5/your_reads/README.md

 - title
 - author
 - genre
-- your_rating
+- your_rating (0-5)
-- year_of_publication
 - status: (read, want_to_read, gave_up)
-- length (pages)

 ---

 1. Let's think of a data structure.
 There's really only two acceptable options here.
 (Both involve dictionaries)
 2. I like to start at the interface.
 Let's write an input loop and a menu.
 3. Let them escape -- let's have a "quit" function.
 4. Let's try "Show".
 It's boring, but useful.
 5. Now let's try "Add"